Darkest Dungeon II: Gameplay

 Like its predecessor, Darkest Dungeon II is a roguelike role-playing video game.
 The game features multiple characters, and each of them have their own unique strengths and abilities.
 The player can equip these characters with trinkets and combat items.
 The player commandeers a stagecoach, which is the primary way of navigating the game's world.
 The ultimate goal is to reach a mountain, which is the source of evil that has overtaken the world.
 As the player explores, they encounter different locations of interest and roadblocks, many of which cause the player to enter combat scenarios.
 Combat in the game is turn-based, and the heroes must be positioned properly as some of their skills cannot be used while they are standing in a wrong spot.
 As the player explores the world, they can also visit Shrines of Reflection, where players can learn more about the backstories of the game's characters.

 As the characters progress in the game, their stress level increases.
 If a character is under a lot of stress, they will have a debilitating meltdown during combat, which results in a massive decrease in health and the acquisition of negative traits.
 In addition, high stress levels affect the relationships between the game's characters.
 If a character is friendly with another, they gain additional gameplay perks.
 However, if the characters share a hostile relationship, one may stop another from using their skills and increase each other's stress level.
 The player can visit a Hospital to remove bad character traits.
 If a member of the team dies another hero may join the player's team once they reach an inn.
 It is also the place where the players can lower the stress level of characters and improve team dynamics.
 However, a stay at the inn also increases Loathing, a stat which indicates the all-consuming evil of the world.
 The flame on the stagecoach represents the team's hope.
 The player's team suffers from penalties when the flame is nearly extinguished.
 When a run ends, Profile rank increases, which unlocks new characters and items for players to use in subsequent runs.

-A free update titled Kingdoms is set to be introduced in 2024.
+A free update titled Kingdoms was introduced in January 2025.
 This update introduces a new campaign and three enemy factions.
-According to Chris Bourassa, the game's director, Kingdoms will "blend some of the permanence and roster management of the original Darkest Dungeon with the traversal and combat of Darkest Dungeon 2".
+According to Chris Bourassa, the game's director, Kingdoms "blend[s] some of the permanence and roster management of the original Darkest Dungeon with the traversal and combat of Darkest Dungeon 2".